| From

 as it turned out…fun.
 I figured I had nothing to lose, and

 decided to just do something that I liked.
+It

 began with a huge, blasted pipe organ, playing the opening